The dwarf hamster: small but endearing

 To develop the your hamster's cage dwarf, you will need:

-• A litter You can use absorbent bedding, such as hemp or corn litter, which you spread on the floor of the cage to a thickness of at least 5 centimeters.
+• A litter absorbent bedding, such as hemp or corn litter, spread on the cage floor to a thickness of at least 5 centimetres.

-• A wheel to the size of your hamster to allow it to exercise.
-Be sure to choose a wheel and not with bars, in order to avoid accidents.
+• A wheel adapted to size of your hamster to give it some exercise.
+Make sure you choose a wheel to avoid accidents.

 • From tunnels and caches to allow your hamster to rest and play.
 You can use plastic tubes, upturned clay pots or cardboard boxes.